leoelicos/bcs-05-day-planner/README.md

 Managers and engineers often struggle to organise their daily tasks.
 This app's design is geared towards a daily set of tasks.
 I wanted to create an app that dynamically updated HTML and CSS elements using jQuery and Bootstrap.

-While making this app, I learned about the importance of event delegation to make code look neater, as well as the convenience of client-side local storage.
+While making this app, I learned about the importance of event delegation to make code look neater, as well as the convenience of client-side local storage and server-side APIs.

+### Client-side APIs

+-  The app uses [moment.js](https://momentjs.com/) to get the current time and use this information to render a clock

+### Server-side APIs

+-  The app uses [ipregistry](https://ipregistry.co) to fetch the user's IP address via an API and uses this to read their location.
+-  The app uses this information to query [OpenWeather](https://openweathermap.org/api) and get local weather

 ## Usage